the-magister/shadows/README.md

 To reduce the burden on the edges (20, 21, 22: Node_Lights), the sensors pre-calculate postional information relative to each edge.
 For example, Node_Lights 22 is supplied the location of the object relative to itself.

-Each of the edges (20, 21, 22: Node_Lights) translate the broadcast positional information to a animation of LEDs on the edges.
+Each of the edges (20, 21, 22: Node_Lights) translate the broadcasted positional information to a animation of LEDs on the edges.

 ## Installation and Getting Started